Page updated 2/27/2014

 Pay scales are determined by the Postal Pay Act and are not a part of

 the General Pay Schedule.
-The Postal Service (PS) pay scale for bargaining unit employees and the
+The average pay and benefits for career

-Special pay scales are also used for rural letter carriers, city carriers,
+Special pay scales are used for rural letter carriers, city carriers,

 mail handlers and others.
 Full-time mail carriers earn between $41,167 and